${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Abstract

 \section{Abstract}

 In the article \cite{PT} a general procedure to study solutions of the equations $x^4-dy^2=z^p$ was presented for negative values of $d$.
 The purpose of the present article is to extend our previous results to positive values of $d$.
-On doing so, we give a description of the extension $\Q(\sqrt{d},\sqrt{\epsilon})/\Q(\sqrt{d})$ (where $\epsilon$ is a fundamental unit) needed to prove the existence of a Hecke character over $\Q(\sqrt{d})$ with fixed local conditions.
-We also extend some ``large image'' results regarding images of Galois representations coming from $\Q$-curves (due to Ellenberg in \cite{MR2075481}) from imaginary to real quadratic fields.
+On doing so, we give a description of the extension $\Q(\sqrt{d},\sqrt{\epsilon})/\Q(\sqrt{d})$ (where $\epsilon$ is a fundamental unit) needed to prove the existence of a Hecke character over $\Q(\sqrt{d})$ with prescribed local conditions.
+We also extend some ``large image'' results due to Ellenberg regarding images of Galois representations coming from $\Q$-curves from imaginary to real quadratic fields.